 “You can get into this dark room and want to stay there,” says Aric.
 “We keep inviting them out.
 Once they come, you can see the difference.”

 Aric knows that the program works for the volunteers as well, as they are also motivated to get out of the house and do something outside their comfort zone.

 “I’ve participated in many different events, and I know that it’s crucial to find that point where you are relating to one another,” says Aric.
 “Many of us are fighting the demons of post-traumatic stress and TBI daily.
 We are here to support that fight and give our community a way to combat it.”

 Aric and his leadership team are humble about the work they do while recognizing the critical nature of ensuring that veterans and first responders have a team of battle buddies at their side.

 “In the military we are always taught to complete the mission, no matter what,” says Aric.
 “Helping others is now our new mission.”

 Aric is one of many passionate volunteers who found purpose by serving our veterans and first responders.
-As we approach Veterans Day, please consider honoring this brave community of men and women by donating to Heroes on the Water.
-Become part of HOW Nation and be in service to those who protect and serve us.
+Want to honor this brave community of men and women?
+Join the Honor Circle today!